tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

     * the packet covers the shorter of these two distances:
        * if the new shell is reached first, propagate into the shell and recalculate both distances
        * if the packet has crossed through the inner domain boundary (photosphere), terminate propagation
-       * likewise in case the packet escapes through outer boundary (ejecta surface): account for contribution to emergent spectrum and terminate propagation
+       * likewise, in case the packet escapes through the outer boundary (ejecta surface): account for contribution to emergent spectrum and terminate propagation
-       * if the interaction location is reached first, propagated to this location, perform interaction and recalculate both distances
+       * if the interaction location is reached first, propagate to this location, perform interaction and recalculate both distances
     * repeat this procedure until one of the two termination events occurs

 The following flow chart summarizes this process again: